onedata/onedatafilerestclient/README.md

 ### Set attributes

-This method allows to modify selected file or directory attributes, for example we can modify file permissions:
+This method allows to modify selected file or directory attributes, specified by `attributes` arguments as a dictionary.
+It accepts the following optional keyword arguments:

+- `file_path` - path to the file relative to the space
+- `file_id` - unique file ID
+- `provider` - specific Oneprovider to use for the operation

+For example we can modify file permissions:

 <!-- TODO VFS-12878: Replace mode with posixPermissions after VFS-12878 is fixed -->
 ```python